Authors:

 Results and Discussion

-10 Unique mAb Sequences Were Discovered from the Polyclonal Mixture
+10 Unique Heavy Chain-Only Antibody Sequences Identified from the Polyclonal Mixture

 Kinetic Analysis with SPR Reveals Four High Affinity Binders

-R4 and R9 clones were found to have similar kinetic profiles with high affinity towards both P17 and CD3e mAb targets, with a slight preference for CD3e mAb.
-The primary driver of the lower affinity of R1 is the off-rate that is an order of magnitude faster than that of R4, R7 and R9.
-Finally, the weaker affinity of R7 towards P17 is primarily due to the slower on-rate in comparison to all the other alpaca mAb clones.
+The lower affinity of R1 is primarily driven by its off-rate, which is an order of magnitude faster than those of R4, R7, and R9.
+The weaker affinity of R7 for P17 is primarily due to its slower on-rate compared to those of the other antibodies.

 Epitope Binning of Four Alpaca mAbs on P17 Antigen

-To investigate epitope diversity using SPR, we conducted a 4×4 tandem epitope binning experiment, examining the epitope distribution of four alpaca mAbs against the P17 rabbit monoclonal antigen.
-For each replicate, P17 was immobilized under identical conditions followed by an injection sequence of a blocking antibody at a saturating concentration and binding antibody serving as an analyte (Figure 4A).
-Tandem epitope binning was performed in both sequences, with each antibody being used as a saturating as well as binding antibody.
-Saturation efficiency was assessed by performing blocking and binding with the same antibody.
+To investigate epitope diversity using SPR, we conducted a 4×4 tandem epitope binning experiment to examine the epitope distribution of four alpaca heavy chain-only antibodies against the P17 rabbit monoclonal antigen.
+P17 was immobilized on the sensor surface, followed by sequential injections of a saturating antibody (blocker) and a binding antibody (analyte) (Figure 5A).
+Tandem epitope binning was performed in both directions, with each antibody serving as both the saturating and binding antibody.
+Saturation efficiency was assessed using the same antibody for both blocking and binding (diagonal values in Figure 5B).

-When being used as a saturating antibody, R4 showed the highest range of compatibility, with three other clones exhibiting relatively low level decrease in binding response (0-27% blocking).
-Conversely, blocking with R7 dramatically reduced epitope accessibility (41-71% blocking, Figure 4B).
-To understand the antibody and antigen interactions on a structural and 3D level, HDX-MS analysis was performed.
+When used as a saturating antibody, R4 showed the highest compatibility, with the other three antibodies exhibiting minimal reduction in binding response (0-27% blocking, indicating non-overlapping or partially overlapping epitopes).
+Conversely, blocking with R7 dramatically reduced epitope accessibility for the other antibodies (41-71% blocking, Figure 5B), suggesting that R7 binds to a central or sterically hindering epitope.
+To further elucidate antibody-antigen interactions at the structural level, HDX-MS analysis was performed.

 Epitope Mapping with HDX-MS Identified Four Unique Binding Epitopes on the Antigen

-Using HDX-MS, we identified the epitopes of the four recombinant alpaca mAbs R1, R4, R7, and R9 on the rabbit P17 IgG antigen.
-Notably, each alpaca mAb exhibited distinct binding regions on the antigen, as evidenced by observable changes in deuterium fractional uptake differences between the free and bound states of the antigen, as illustrated in the heatmaps (Figure 5A-D).
-Analysis of R1 binding to the antigen resulted in an increase in deuterium uptake, indicated by the red on the heat map.
-This is unusual compared to the other 3 mAbs, where only deuterium loss (blue) was observed.
+Using HDX-MS, we mapped the epitopes of the four recombinant alpaca heavy chain-only antibodies (R1, R4, R7, and R9) on the rabbit P17 IgG antigen.
+Each antibody exhibited a distinct binding footprint on the antigen, as evidenced by changes in relative fractional uptake between the antibody-bound and free states of the antigen (Figure 6A-D).

-Together, HDX-MS results of mAb binding to the P17 rabbit mAb antigen reveals that R1 and R7 bind to the Fab region of the antigen, whereas R4 and R9 bind to the Fc region of the antigen (Figure 5E).
+HDX-MS epitope mapping revealed that R1 and R7 bind to the Fab region of the P17 antigen, whereas R4 and R9 bind to the Fc region (Figure 6E).
+This epitope diversity demonstrates that the polyclonal alpaca immune response generated antibodies targeting distinct structural regions of the antigen, consistent with the epitope binning results obtained by SPR.

 Conclusions